 upmarket Kyoto.
 Perfect, sumptuous seafood delicacies make way for fluffy chocolate mousse and light-as-a-dream macaroons decorated with edible paint.
 One can also add fine sparkling Sake

 (Japanese Rice Wine) to the set for a small extra fee; words can’t describe the level of care that has been taken.
 I may be a pastry chef, but this stuff put my skills to shame!
 I REALLY

 need to up my game once I am back in the UK!

 Afternoon Tea at The Okura Prestige Hotel

-ever-changing selection meant to reflect the current season in Japan.
-When I visited, the last of Autumn was upon us and handmade truffles made with imported fine chocolate, and little edible
+an ever-changing selection meant to reflect the current season in Japan.
+When I visited, the last of Autumn was upon us and handmade truffles made with imported fine chocolate, and little

 Honestly, had I enough time, this would have been lunch for me every day whilst in the capital city; definitely an experience worth savouring in amazing Bangkok; the afternoon tea at

 What five things do you love about Bangkok?
 Why not leave